Las02/ARGenesInRead/README.md

 # Goal
 The goal of this project has been to develop a commandline program to find resistance genes in reads from metagenomic samples.
-The program runs without any dependencies apart from base Python3 in O(N) time corresponding to the size of the metagenomic sample
+The program runs without any dependencies apart from base Python3 in O(N) time corresponding to the size of the metagenomic sample.

 # How does it work?
 The program makes a database structure which store all k-mers based on a FASTA file of antibiotic resistance genes.
 It then looks at each k-mer from each read in an input FASTAQ file to see if it matches.
 In case of a match the read might be from bacterial dna which has a resistance gene.
 The output of the program is then antibiotic genes with coverage above 95% and a depht above 10.

 # Program manual
 The program is named "GenesInRead.py," It takes 3 arguments:
 ```
 -g : a fasta file containg the resistence genes
 -r : a gzipped FASTAQ file containg read data